Planning a daily menu isn't difficult as long as each meal and snack have some protein, fiber, complex carbohydrates and a little bit of fat.

-- Eating breakfast will help you refuel after a long night's sleep and start your day with more energy.
+- Eating breakfast will help you start your day with plenty of energy.
 Don't ruin your breakfast with high-fat and high-calorie foods.
-Choose some protein and fiber for your breakfast and it's a good time to eat some fresh fruit (I've also got more easy breakfast ideas):
+Choose some protein and fiber for your breakfast and it's a good time to eat some fresh fruit:

 - One serving of oatmeal.

 - One-half cup strawberries.